16 Incredible Things to Do in Melbourne: The 2026 Edition

 This is one of my favourite markets in the world, and I always have to pinch myself when I remember that this sprawling institution is my local grocery store.

-The largest open-air market in the Southern Hemisphere, the Queen Vic is part-market, part-history lesson, and part-inevitable food coma.
-Constructed back in 1878 — which makes it ancient by Australian standards — this is one of the city’s few Victorian-era markets still standing, and somewhere every visitor has to experience.
+The largest open-air market in the Southern Hemisphere, the Queen Vic was constructed back in 1878, and is one of the city’s few Victorian-era markets still standing.
+It’s somewhere that I always take visiting friends to.

 But how best to experience it?